Skip to content

 If set to true, Himmelblau will use the contents of /etc/skel when creating new user directories.

-use_etc_skel = false
+use_etc_skel = true

 selinux